Seven Governance Themes. One Structural Finding.

 20.9%

-Almost half of organisations either have no review cycle or don’t know whether one exists.
-This means policies may be outdated, inconsistent with current case law, or disconnected from the organisational practices they’re supposed to govern.
+Almost half of organisations either have no review cycle or don't know whether one exists.
+This means policies may be outdated, inconsistent with current case law, or disconnected from the practices they're supposed to govern.

 6.1%